 The following table is intended to assist you in understanding the costs and expenses that you will bear directly or indirectly on an as-converted basis.
 We caution you that some of the percentages indicated in the table below are estimates and may vary.
 The following table should not be considered a representation of our future expenses.
 Actual expenses may be greater or less than shown.
-Except where the context suggests otherwise, whenever this prospectus contains a reference to fees or expenses paid by "us" or "GSV Capital," or that "we" will pay fees or expenses, you will indirectly bear such fees or expenses as an investor in GSV Capital Corp., however, your responsibility for such fees or expenses is limited to your investment in GSV Capital Corp.
+Except where the context suggests otherwise, whenever this prospectus contains a reference to fees or expenses paid by "us" or "GSV Capital," or that "we" will pay fees or expenses, you will indirectly bear such fees or expenses as an investor in GSV Capital Corp.
+However, you will not be required to deliver any money or otherwise bear personal liability or responsibility for such fees or expenses.